Degree: Bachelor of Science in Engineering (BSE)

 Co-op and Internship Programs

 Opportunities are available for students to alternate studies with work in industry or government as a co-op student, which involves paid full-time employment over seven months (one semester and one summer).
 Students may work in one or two co-ops, beginning in the third year of study.
 Co-ops provide students the opportunity to gain valuable hands-on experience in their field by completing a significant engineering project while receiving professional mentoring.
 During a co-op placement, students do not pay tuition but maintain their full-time student status while earning a salary.
-Learn more at engineering.case.edu/coop.
 Alternatively or additionally, students may obtain employment as summer interns.

 Undergraduate Policies

-For undergraduate policies and procedures, please review the Office of Undergraduate Studies section of the General Bulletin.
+For undergraduate policies and procedures, please review the Undergraduate Academics section of the General Bulletin.

 Accelerated Master's Programs

 Undergraduate students may participate in accelerated programs toward graduate or professional degrees.
-For more information and details of the policies and procedures related to accelerated studies, please visit the Office of Undergraduate Studies section of the General Bulletin.
+For more information and details of the policies and procedures related to accelerated studies, please visit the Undergraduate Academics section of the General Bulletin.

-BS/MS Program in Electrical Engineering
+Combined Bachelor's/Master's Program in Electrical Engineering

 Program Requirements

-Students seeking to complete this major and degree program must meet the general requirements for bachelor's degrees and the general requirements of the Case School of Engineering.
-Students completing this program as a secondary major while completing another undergraduate degree program do not need to satisfy the latter set of requirements.
+Students seeking to complete this major and degree program must meet the general requirements for bachelor's degrees and the Unified General Education Requirements.
+Students completing this program as a secondary major while completing another undergraduate degree program do not need to satisfy the school-specific requirements associated with this major.

 Technical Elective Requirement